 during their studies.

-11 and 12 VET subjects for non-ATAR students include:
+Year 11 and 12 VET subjects for Applied students include

-For all other external Certificate courses, please see Mrs Henningsen or Ms Sparrow in the Learning Hub.
+For all other external Certificate courses, please see Mrs Henningsen in the Learning Hub.